spryker/spryker-docs/docs/scos/user/features/202108.0/configurable-product-feature-overview.md

 When importing configurable products, a developer defines if configuration is complete for each product.

-If configuration is complete, on entering the *Product details* page, a Storefront user sees a message that the configuration is complete.
+If configuration is complete, on entering the **Product Details** page, a Storefront user sees a message that the configuration is complete.
 They can purchase the product without opening the configurator and selecting the parameters.

 ![configurtion-complete-message](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/configurtion-complete-message.png)

-If configuration is not complete, on entering the *Product details* page, a Storefront user sees a message that the configuration is not complete.
+If configuration is not complete, on entering the **Product Details** page, a Storefront user sees a message that the configuration is not complete.
 To purchase the product, they open the configurator and select a configuration.

 ![incomplete-configurtion-message](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/incomplete-configurtion-message.png)